-- ON BOUGE EXTRA: TONDO on Friday 15th February (*3rd Friday): NOTE CHANGE OF VENUE: Heath Street Baptist Hall,84 Heath St, London NW3 1DN TONDO features top hurdy gurdy player Gilles Chabenat together with superb musicians Fred Pouget (clarinet) and Martin Decombel (guitar, mandola).
+- Friday 15th February (*3rd Friday) ON BOUGE EXTRA: TONDO NB: VENUE: Heath Street Baptist Hall,84 Heath St, London NW3 1DN TONDO features top hurdy gurdy player Gilles Chabenat together with superb musicians Fred Pouget (clarinet) and Martin Decombel (guitar, mandola).
 Their repertoire attempts to parallel paintings by contemporary artists, who often reflect the Old Masters, to prove once again that traditional music is still very much valid in the today’s world.
 Check ’em out: Tondo: the Official Video and Tondo (sleek and sexy!)

 We dance several types of dances from different regions of France: